 When the pharmaceutical industry is mentioned, the first packaging that is pictured is probably a packer.
-However, there are many other types of packaging used in the pharmaceutical industry, and McKernan has thousands of listings with millions of packaging components in the warehouse ready to ship.
+However, there are many other types of packaging used in the pharmaceutical industry, including plastic bottles and glass bottles with CR closures, and McKernan has thousands of these listings with millions of packaging components in the warehouse ready to ship.

 McKernan carries an extensive line of packers, bottles and jars made of glass, PET and HDPE that are ideal for pills, vitamins, supplements, medicinal herbs, rubbing alcohol, hydrogen peroxide, and many other pharmaceutical applications.
 Continuous thread caps or dispensing caps are often found on these containers, but if a layer of safety is needed, there are child resistant caps, or CRCs, and tamper evident packaging.
 A CRC uses mechanisms that creates difficulty for children to open a container.
 Some of these styles include line-up and pop-off caps, squeeze and turn caps, and push and turn caps.
 Often, you will see either written or pictorial instructions on top of the cap.
 Tamper evident features can be a ring on the neck, a safety button, pull tab, or other device showing a product has been opened or tampered with.

-Vials tend to be smaller containers made of either plastic or glass.
+Vials tend to be smaller plastic bottles or glass bottles.
 Vials are often used in the pharmaceutical industry to hold small amounts of serums, oils, or medications.
 Plugs are often used with vials, but they can also be used on many other styles of bottles.
 Plugs include orifice reducers, dropper tip reducers, and nasal applicators.

 Because collapsible tubes dispense easily and contamination is kept at a minimum, the pharmaceutical industry uses this type of packaging for many topical ointments including eye gels, antibiotic creams, topical pain relief, skin ointments, petroleum jelly, and anti-itch creams.